Got a white paper project on your hands?

 But you’re not sure where to begin?

-This article gives you all the best practices that are the keys to success in writing white papers.
+This gives you all the best practices that make up the keys to success in writing white papers.

 The three Ps of writing a white paper